ayozehd/grav-plugin-sharer/README.md

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal.
 From the root of your Grav folder type:

-    bin/gpm install timeline
+    bin/gpm install sharer

-This will install the Timeline-plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/timeline`.
+This will install the plugin into your `/user/plugins` directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/sharer`.

 ### Manual Installation